zavada-serhii/TradeUnionCommittee.Web.App/src/analytics-api/README.txt

-Here will be analytics app (Python/Flask) TradeUnionCommittee.DataAnalysis.Api
+Here will be analytics app and tests (Python/Flask) TradeUnionCommittee.DataAnalysis.Api